king666judas/Hospital-Management-System-Database-Design-Project/README.md

         > Patients,
         > Appointments, and
         > Departments.
-    > Each table will have a primary key, and necessary foreign keys will be added for relationships.
+    > Each table will have a primary key and necessary foreign keys will be added for relationships.

 2. Relationships:
     > Doctors work in Departments                       (1-to-1 or many-to-1 relationship).